Raleigh Civil War Round Table |

 The Mission of the Raleigh Civil War Round Table is to study the history of the American Civil War, to stimulate interest and promote education in a broad range of topics related to that war, and to aid in the preservation and enhancement of its battlefields, cemeteries, relics, and other historic sites and landmarks.

-The Raleigh Civil War Round Table’s Nov.
-11th, 2024, in person/recorded meeting features Wade Sokolosky, Col. U.S. Army (Ret.), speaking on the topic The Battle of Wyse Fork.
-The 2024 T. Harry Gatton Award will also be presented to representatives of the Save Wyse Fork Battlefield Commission.
-NOTE: our new meeting venue is the Springmoor Life Care Retirement Community at 1500 Sawmill Road in north Raleigh.
+The Raleigh Civil War Round Table’s Feb.
+10th, 2025, in person meeting features Eric Linblade speaking on the topic The Battle of Newport Barracks.
+NOTE: our meeting venue is the Springmoor Life Care Retirement Community at 1500 Sawmill Road in north Raleigh.
 See the associated map and directions below.

 A reminder that the podcast Addressing Gettysburg provides "great experiences, quality programs, and a welcoming community for those who love Gettysburg."